Lung Cancer Screening

-Why Screen for
+Why Screen for Lung Cancer?

 Screening increases the chance of diagnosing lung cancer at an early stage when it is more likely to be cured.
-Screening can also lead to identification of other treatable tobacco-related disease such as emphysema and heart disease.
+Screening can also lead to identification of other treatable tobacco related disease such as emphysema and heart disease.

-How is Lung Cancer Screening Performed?
+How is Lung Cancer Screening performed?

 The only screening test proven to effectively reduce death from lung cancer is a high resolution computed tomography (CT) scan of the chest.
 The scan captures images of the entire chest cavity during a single breath.

-What if Screening is Positive?
+What if the Screening is Positive?

 What if Screening is Negative?